aws-samples/terraform-eks-workshop/workshop/content/020_prerequisites/k8stools.md

 {{< /output >}}

-**At this point the Cloud9 IDE will disconnect - wait 2 minutes then:**
+**At this point the Cloud9 IDE will disconnect - wait 2 minutes - then the terminal should reconnect**

-If your IDE does not automatically restart a terminal session then close your terminal session that is unresponsive:
+{{%expand "If your IDE does not automatically restart a terminal session expand here ......." %}}

+Close your terminal session that is unresponsive:

 ![grey](/images/andyt/reboot-greyed.jpg)